Ivan Turbincă: Cheating Death

 Back on the road, Ivan states his new purpose, that of finding out where God dwells, and invokes the help of Saint Nicholas.
 Immediately after kissing an icon of the saint, he finds himself transported to the gate of Heaven.
 He repeatedly bangs on it, until Saint Peter, the gatekeeper, asks him to state his name and purpose.
 Still on the other side of the door, Ivan inquires about the essentials of Heaven, being informed that the place does not hold tobacco, vodka, women or lăutari (fiddlers), but that he will find all of these in Hell.
 He rushes there, and has a similar conversation with one of the devils, whose report is to Ivan's satisfaction.
 Once the gate is opened, the devils find themselves perplexed and, recalling their earlier encounter with the soldier, decide to service him and tolerate his whims.
-They are left despondent by their new master's drunken partying and exploitative demands, until the creature known as Talpa iadului ("The Foundation of Hell"), portrayed as the cleverest demon, promises to overturn the situation: she creates a drum, and bangs on it the rhythm of march, tricking the inebriated soldier into believing that war has started.
+They are left despondent by their new master's drunken partying and exploitative demands, until the creature known as Talpa iadului ("The Foundation of Hell"), portrayed as the cleverest demon, promises to overturn the situation: she creates a drum, and bangs the rhythm of a march on it, tricking the inebriated soldier into believing that war has started.
 He takes hold of his belongings and rushes out of Hell, leaving the devils to lock the gate behind him.